 The user should set these environment variables on every node where Spark on MR3 is to be launched so that all Spark drivers can share the same DAGAppMaster Pod (and consequently the same set of ContainerWorker Pods).
 If the environment variables are not set, each Spark driver creates its own DAGAppMaster Pod and no ContainerWorker Pods are shared.

-$ export CLIENT_TO_AM_TOKEN_KEY=88995354-d73d-46d7-900b-7627c829e07a
+$ export CLIENT_TO_AM_TOKEN_KEY=e07c35ca-1a2c-4d97-9037-9fb84de5f7c4

-$ export MR3_APPLICATION_ID_TIMESTAMP=21910
+$ export MR3_APPLICATION_ID_TIMESTAMP=29526

-Running Spark on MR3 on Kubernetes
+Running Spark on MR3

-To run the Spark driver inside Kubernetes,
+To run a Spark driver inside Kubernetes,

-edit kubernetes/spark-yaml/spark-submit.yaml
+edit kubernetes/spark-yaml/driver-service.yaml

 .